mapbox/Hecate/README.md

 #### `GET` `/api/user/create`

-Create a new user, provied the username & password are not already taken
+Create a new user, provied the username & email are not already taken

 *Options*